green-coding-solutions/website/content/projects/energy-id.md

 publishDate: 2023-08-02
 draft: false
 icon: "portrait"
+desc: "A tool that enables you to see the carbon emissions your company has ready for reporting.
+It tracks the energy consumption and embodied carbon of all your resources and calculates the carbon depending on the grid emissions"

 ---

 In the Energy ID project we are looking at popular open source software and benchmark their Energy, CO2 and the [Green Software Foundation's SCI](https://sci-guide.greensoftware.foundation/) metric via our [Green Metrics Tool](/projects/green-metrics-tool/)